Pavithra6-Srinivasan/CDE2310_GRP10/General Systems/Mechanical/Design Features.md

 - Added structural supports for the tube

 **Ver 3**:
 - Added motor & flywheels to launch the balls
+    - Solenoid actuator alone has insuffient force to launch the ball to desired height
-- Solenoid actuator replaced with a weaker one to push the balls into flywheels
+- Solenoid actuator replaced with a weaker one (rated 5N) to push the balls into flywheels
+    - Reduces power consumption, size & weight of launching mechanism
 - Slight modification to barrel
 - Shifting of RPi & USB2LDS